vegaprotocol/documentation/versioned_docs/version-v0.71/node-operators/get-started/setup-validator.md

 ## Initialise Visor for smooth protocol upgrades
 Visor manages protocol upgrades, allowing the nodes running a network to automatically update to the latest version of the Vega protocol, without requiring manual intervention.
 Using Visor is optional, but recommended.

-## Initialise Visor for smooth protocol upgrades
-Visor manages protocol upgrades, allowing the nodes running a network to automatically update to the latest version of the Vega protocol, without requiring manual intervention.
-Using Visor is optional, but recommended.

 * Get a quick overview of Visor, and what it does on the [Visor overview](../visor.md) page.
 * See instructions for how to [upgrade your node](../how-to/upgrade-network.md).